cemregizem/rota/README.md

 - `flutter_lints`
 - `firebase_auth`

-The application is currently developed for iOS devices and has been tested up to iOS 17.

 ## Features
 - Firebase Authentication**: Users can securely log in.
 - Firebase Realtime Database**: Data is stored and synchronized in real-time.